emqx/emqx-docs/en_US/file-transfer/broker.md

 }
 ```

-Exported files may be collected for a long time, so thousands of files may be in the export folder.
-To avoid having overpopulated folders, EMQX uses a bucketing scheme to store the exported files:
+Exported files may accumulate over time, potentially resulting in a large number of files in the export folder.
+To address this, EMQX utilizes a bucketing scheme for storing exported files.
+The scheme involves the following 6-level folder hierarchy:

-* it calculates the sha256 hash of the file id together client id (`ABCDEFG012345...`)
+- It calculates the sha256 hash of the file id together client id (`ABCDEFG012345...`).
-* stores the file into a 6-level folder hierarchy, using as levels:
+- It stores the file into a 6-level folder hierarchy, using as levels:
-    * the first 2 bytes of the hash as the first-level folder name;
+  * The first 2 bytes of the hash as the first-level folder name;
-    * the next 2 bytes as the second-level folder name;
+  * The next 2 bytes as the second-level folder name;
-    * the rest of the hash as the 3-rd level folder name;
+  * The rest of the hash as the 3-rd level folder name;
-    * the client id;
+  * The client id;
-    * the file id;
+  * The file id;
-    * the escaped file name as the last level.
+  * The escaped file name as the last level.

-  So the exported file will be stored in a folder like this: `AB/CD/EFGH.../clientid/file_id/escaped_file_name_form_the_metadata`.
+For example, an exported file might be stored in a folder structure like this: `AB/CD/EFGH.../clientid/file_id/escaped_file_name_from_the_metadata`.

-EMQX provides an API to list and download the exported files.
+EMQX provides an API for listing and downloading the exported files.

 ### S3 Exporter Settings

-S3 exporter settings are straightforward (see the corresponding configuration section for details).

-The notable settings are:
+The S3 exporter allows exporting files to an S3-compatible object storage system.
+It has the following configuration settings:

-* `min_part_size` and `max_part_size`.
-S3 exporter uses multipart upload to upload the files to S3.
-It gathers the file segments into chunks larger than `min_part_size` before uploading them.
-Also, segments larger than `max_part_size` will cause an error.
+- `min_part_size` and `max_part_size`: The S3 exporter utilizes multipart upload for file uploads to S3.
+Segments are gathered into chunks larger than `min_part_size` before uploading, while segments larger than `max_part_size` will result in an error.
-* `transport_settings` - settings for the underlying HTTP(S) connection to S3.
-Use this to make file upload secure or to manage the connection pool.
+- `transport_settings`: Settings for the underlying HTTP(S) connection to S3, allowing secure file uploads and connection pool management.

-Also, S3 exporter does not use the bucketing scheme; they are stored using a 3-level hierarchy:
+Unlike the bucketing scheme used in the local exporter, files exported using the S3 exporter are stored using a simpler 3-level hierarchy:

-* the client id
-* the file id
-* the escaped file name as the last level.
+- The client ID.
+- The file ID.
+- The escaped file name.